Nithishdpn/Nivenza/SEO-IMPLEMENTATION.md

-# Nivenza Website SEO Implementation Guide
+# PJN Technologies Website SEO Implementation Guide

 ## Overview
-This document outlines the comprehensive SEO optimization implemented across all pages of the Nivenza website to achieve top-notch search engine rankings and user experience.
+This document outlines the comprehensive SEO optimization implemented across all pages of the PJN Technologies website to achieve top-notch search engine rankings and user experience.

 ## 🚀 SEO Features Implemented